top of page

 2. Training Gaps: Why “Bodies” Aren’t Enough for True Care

-The industry gap isn’t just in trust, but it’s in training.
+The industry gap isn’t just in trust; it’s in training.

-India’s home caregiving space has historically lacked structured, recognised training pathways for caregivers.
+India’s home caregiving space has historically lacked structured, recognized training pathways for caregivers.
 Many workers are:

 • Self-taught